+- Assessment according with materiality of our adverse impacts to contribute to their mitigation.

+- Assessment according to the materiality of our positive impacts to contribute to their maximisation.

+- Environmental Policy.

+- Human Rights Policy.

+- Corporate Tax Policy.

-- Assessment according with materiality of our adverse impacts to contribute to their mitigation. - Assessment according to the materiality of our positive impacts to contribute to their maximisation. - Prevention and Compliance Measures in the area of Human Rights. - Development and launch of Sustainability Master Plan 2022-2025.
+- Prevention and Compliance Measures in the area of Human Rights. - Monitoring of Sustainability Master Plan 2022-2025. - Inclusion of ESG criteria in our investments.